choltreppe/parlexgen/README.md

+**Important**: version 0.2.0 introduces a new `ParsingError` type that is generic (more information below) which will break some code but should be a easy fix

+# ParLexGen

 This module provides a macro for generating lexers and parsers (LALR(1))<br>
 With focus on easy to use custom error handling.<br>